2015 Veterinary Scholars Summer Research Program

 Parking at Purdue is very limited on campus.
 However, if you plan to have a car, we can make a request for a “B” parking pass for the 12 weeks for the approximate cost of $30-$35.
 We need to know ahead of time if you plan to bring a car.
 Additionally, you will need to park in areas only designated for “B” permits, which are on the outskirts of campus.
 We have a bus system that travels throughout campus.
 Once you have your temporary student ID, you can then travel for free on the bus system.

 There are several facilities/food courts, etc. on campus that provide meals as well as many local restaurants – most are reasonably priced.
 The Continuum Café in the College of Veterinary Medicine offers reasonable priced breakfasts and lunches each day.

 You can be set up with a limited e-mail account through Purdue University and internet access as it relates to your research.
 Please let us know if you are in need of this service.

 I have heard that there is a national Merial/NIH symposium that I get to attend?

 This is only for veterinary students who have completed their 1st or 2nd year and who participate in the Summer Research program for the first time.
 This trip is funded.
-While you may need to pay for part of it initially, students would be reimbursed.
-This year the Symposium is at Cornell University, Ithaca, New York.
-Dates of the National Symposium are July 31 through August 3, 2014.
+While you may need to pay for part of it initially, students will be reimbursed.
+This year the Symposium is at the University of California-Davis, Davis, California.
 Students must leave from Purdue and return to Purdue as a group.
-Additional information will be given you as the program develops.
+Additional information will be given as the program develops.